Olympique Lyonnais–AS Saint-Étienne rivalry: Background

 The two clubs first met in 1951 and, due to the clubs' close proximity, being separated by only 50 km, a hotly contested rivalry developed.
 The derby is cited as one of the high-points of the Ligue 1 season and, like other major rivalries, extends outside of the pitch.
-The rivalry is locally considered a symbolic challenge between the two cities, as the city of Lyon is considered white collar while its counterpart Saint-Étienne is viewed by the locals as more blue collar.
+The rivalry is considered a symbolic challenge between the two cities locally, as the city of Lyon is considered white collar while its counterpart Saint-Étienne is viewed by the locals as more blue collar.